British-Columbia/Kings-Printer/Laws/Constitution Act/Consolidated.md

 1. No person who is not a resident of British Columbia or who is convicted of an offence may be appointed judge.
 1. No judge may hold any other public office or elected office except when explicitly permitted to do so by a statute or in cases of ex officio seats.
 1. A judge may sit as an impartial arbiter on a commission, board, or tribunal that serves a public function.
-1. The Chief Judge is responsible for the general superintendance and administration of the court, maintaining the discipline of the court, determining rules of procedure for the Provincial Court, and maintaining the functions of the Provincial Court; and may employ the necessary staff to exercise these duties and powers.
+1. The Chief Judge is responsible for the general superintendence and administration of the court, maintaining the discipline of the court, determining rules of procedure for the Provincial Court, and maintaining the functions of the Provincial Court; and may employ the necessary staff to exercise these duties and powers.
 1. The Provincial Court may deliberate on and adopt motions and policies relevant to and within the scope of the proper administration of the court by a simple majority; and those motions and policies shall be deemed to be valid and have the same effect as a regulation, but which are subject to review by the legislature.

    ## Provincial Court Jurisdiction